-Your GP or nurse will ask you if you would like to take part in the study if you have told them that you have COVID-19 related symptoms.
+Your GP or nurse will ask you if you would like to take part in the study if you have told them that you or your child have COVID-19 related symptoms.
 Most people will have had a fever, a new continuous cough or a loss or change in their sense of taste or smell.
-However, there is a range of other symptoms that might make them suspect COVID-19 and prompt them to invite you to join the study including shortness of breath, chest pain, wheezing, sneezing and nasal congestion.
+However, there are a range of other symptoms that might make them suspect COVID-19 and prompt them to invite you to join the study including shortness of breath, chest pain, wheezing, sneezing and nasal congestion.

-Alternatively, you may be asked to join the study if a search of your GP records suggests that you might have had COVID-19 in the past, or if a letter from hospital or A&E suggests that you might have the infection.
+Alternatively, you or your child may be asked to join the study if a letter from hospital or A&E suggests that you might have the infection.
 You may already have had one test for COVID-19 but if you are willing to be tested again, you can take part in the study.